These caramel popcorn balls are made in the microwave in just 15 minutes! Covered in sweet, gooey caramel and perfectly chewy and crunchy.

 - Lay a piece of wax or parchment paper on the counter or on a baking sheet.
 Place popped popcorn in a large bowl.

 - Pour caramel over popcorn and stir until well coated.
-Allow to cool slightly.
+Let cool slightly.

 - For a fun twist, mix in M&M’s, candy corn, sprinkles, and/or nuts.